hex358/pysand/README.md

   * Plant
   * Seed
 * **Custom Interactions**.
 Each element can use a set of basic interactions (fire spreading into burnable elements, water flowing, etc.) and extend them using custom interactions.
-* **Configurable Shaders**.
-Tweak fragment and vertex shaders for bloom, lighting, and special effects.
-Little rendering "engine" PySand has can provide some abstractions, like setting uniforms, etc.
+* **Configurable graphics**.
+PySand is done from the scratch on OpenGL.
+It provides basic abstractions and classes for drawing (see `./modules/render.py`).
+Feel free to add UI elements like buttons and scrollbars, and to configure shaders.

 ## Installation